Live, interactive practice via Zoom

 - Intermediate – for experienced Iyengar students who have a regular practice of inversions.
 Permission of teacher required

-- IYFAR: Iyengar Yoga for Addiction Recovery – new! – a monthly exploration into spiritual recovery from addiction through poses and breathing techniques presented in the context of ancient yoga and 12-step philosophies.
-All welcome!
+- IYFAR: Iyengar Yoga for Addiction Recovery – a monthly exploration into spiritual recovery from addiction through poses and breathing techniques presented in the context of ancient yoga and 12-step philosophies.
+[RESUMES FALL 2021]

 Suggested fee: $15.
 Ways to pay: